StatCan/aaw/README.md

 | [minio](https://github.com/StatCan/minio)                           | Multilingual support for MinIO              | Public     |
 | [minio-console](https://github.com/StatCan/minio-console)           | Multilingual support for MinIO Console      | Public     |
 | [rstudio](https://github.com/StatCan/rstudio)                       | Multilingual support for RStudio            | Public     |

+### Developer Notes:
+Fix spelling by executing `fix-spelling-en` and `fix-spelling-fr` Adding to the sensitive or insensitive category Ignoring will simply ignore the error for this round.
+It will trigger again next execution.